 Christmas Island is a small territory of Australia located in the Indian Ocean, 2,360 kilometres (1,466 miles) northwest of Perth.
 There are flights to Christmas Island from Perth or Singapore.

-Dive operators: see Christmas Island Dive Operators
+Dive Centres: see Christmas Island Dive Centres

 |Perpendicular wall, Christmas Island